 - Submit a personal statement

 - Three professional references - The professional recommendation form should come from individuals with a master's or higher in a healthcare field who can evaluate your potential for success in a graduate program.
 (Letters of recommendation cannot be used in lieu of our recommendation form.)
 Recommendations from family members are not appropriate.

 - Copy of unencumbered RN license

 - Current BLS certification

 - GRE not required

-The MSN Psychiatric Mental Health Nurse Practitioner program accepts students for fall entry.
+The MSN, PMHNP program accepts students for fall entry.

 Financial aid is available.
 To determine your eligibility, complete the FAFSA form on the university’s Financial Aid website.
 The College of Nursing also offers general scholarships.
 In addition, other scholarship and financial aid opportunities are available through The Graduate School and the university’s Financial Aid and Scholarships office.

-View our Ask The Expert video sessions with Graduate Program faculty and staff!
+View our video Information Session with graduate program faculty and staff.